 A complete summary of Kirby’s performance in Super Smash Bros.
 Ultimate can be found on the character’s information page.
 It includes strengths and weaknesses, AI quirks, and an archive of tournament representation and results.

-It’s always satisfying to 100% complete a game: the knowledge that you’ve explored its every nook and cranny and that you’ve discovered its every secret is invaluable.
-Luckily for completionists, Kirby Star Allies makes 100% completion rather easy.
-There’s a very simple set of requirements that must be met.
+It’s always satisfying to 100 complete a game: knowing you’ve explored its every nook and cranny is invaluable.
+Fortunately for completionists, Kirby Star Allies makes 100% completion rather easy, as there is a very simple set of criteria that must be met.

 Picture Pieces are the main collectibles in Kirby Star Allies.
 In the same vein as the StreetPass Mii Plaza’s Puzzle Swap, Star Allies’ Picture Pieces are used to complete celebration pictures.
 There are nine celebration pictures, and each one requires 80 Picture Pieces to complete.
 That’s a grand total of 720 Picture Pieces you will have to collect.
 Needless to say, if you’re a completionist, you will have to farm for them.
 Although Picture Pieces are earned in the game’s extra modes, there’s a particularly effective farming method that is available right from the beginning.

 One of Kirby Star Allies’ notable flaws is its lack of difficulty.
 Though its story mode may be easy, its extra modes are not: The Ultimate Choice (previously known as The Arena) is a fast-paced boss rush with an adjustable intensity level.
 Its highest difficulty setting is “Soul Melter” – which is as challenging as the name implies.
 Your team of Star Allies will be faced with 13 powerful opponents – this guide aims to help you take down each and every one of them.